 You have decided to prepare false and deceptive words.
 (Daniel 2:9b ULT) "You have decided to prepare false things to say."
 (2) If the doublet is used to intensify the meaning, translate one of the words and add a word that intensifies it such as "very" or "great" or "many."
 He has one people scattered and dispersed among the peoples (Esther 3:8 ULT) "He has one people very spread out."
 (3) If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that. ... like a lamb without blemish and without spot.
 (1 Peter 1:19b ULT) • English can emphasize this with "any" and "at all." "... like a lamb without any blemish at all."
 Then they approached {and} woke him up, saying, "Master!
 Master!
 We are perishing!"
 (Luke 8:24 ULT) Then they approached {and} woke him up, urgently shouting, "Master!
 We are perishing!"
-(Go back to: Ezra 4:12; 4:13; 4:15; 4:19; 4:20; 7:10; 7:11; 7:25; 9:2; 9:6; 9:12; 9:14) Ellipsis Description An ellipsis1 occurs when a speaker or writer leaves out one or more words that normally should be in the sentence.
+Referenced in: Ezra 4:12; Ezra 4:13; Ezra 4:15; Ezra 4:19; Ezra 4:20; Ezra 7:10; Ezra 7:11; Ezra 7:25; Ezra 9:2; Ezra 9:6; Ezra 9:12; Ezra 9:14 Ellipsis Description An ellipsis occurs when a speaker or writer leaves out one or more words that normally should be in the sentence.
 The speaker or writer does this because he knows that the hearer or reader will understand the meaning of the sentence and supply the words in his mind when he hears or reads the words that are there.
-For example: This page answers the question: What is ellipsis ? () In order to understand this topic, it would be good to read:
+For example: This page answers the question: What is ellipsis ?
+In order to understand this topic, it would be good to read: